- Counseling Center

 MSU Counseling Center Tips for Parents

-Even when you're not seeing your son or daughter regularly, many parents can hear a difference in the way their sons or daughters sound on the phone-changes in mood, energy, tone of voice.
+Even when you're not seeing your student regularly, many parents can hear a difference in the way their student sound on the phone-changes in mood, energy, tone of voice.

-The Counseling Center is available to help with your concerns about your son or daughter through the process of consultation.
+The Counseling Center is available to help with your concerns about your student through the process of consultation.
 During a consultation with a member of our staff, usually by phone, we listen to your concerns and offer some advice or recommendations about what you can do.
 Generally, we assist you in working further with the student rather than contacting the student ourselves.
 In so doing, we are respecting the student's right to privacy and self determination in seeking psychological assistance.
-Be aware that without the student's explicit permission, we are not able to disclose information about your son or daughter, except in real emergencies.
+Be aware that without the student's explicit permission, we are not able to disclose information about your student, except in real emergencies.

 You might find this link helpful in understanding some of the adjustment issues of first year students.
 On this page, there is an interactive section for parents as well.

 When to consider a consultation